 Human Resources (HR) is a core function of business that concerns the hiring, training, and management of employees, the determination and administration of employee compensation and employee benefits, such as sick and vacation leave, and conflict management among employees.
-HR includes are variety of specific functional areas that are present in both the public and private sectors.
+HR includes a variety of specific functional areas that are present in both the public and private sectors.

 Talent, in the professional sense, is the term used to define the individuals that make up the professional staff of an organization, as well as potential new employees.
 Thus, talent acquisition is the process through which an organization determines its staffing needs, including what professional skills are desired, and hires new employees.

 Within talent acquisition, some professional roles focus on making decisions regarding how many new employees to hire, what skills (such as knowledge of data management tools, or strong written and verbal communication skills) make an applicant most competitive, or what compensation will be for a new employee.
 This process also includes using this information to create a job description and posting the job opportunity on the organization’s website or job board.
-Others talent acquisition roles focus specifically on finding talent and deciding which candidates to invite to a job interview, and which to ultimately hire.
+Other talent acquisition roles focus specifically on finding talent, deciding which candidates to invite to a job interview, and which to ultimately hire.

 A professional who travels to different locations and events searching for qualified individuals to hire is called a recruiter.
 A recruiter’s role is to search for talent using any possible resources available – this includes traveling to national conferences (such as the Grace Hopper Celebration of Women in Computing conference or Predictive Analytics World), using online professional tools, such as LinkedIn, to search for individuals with specific skills sets, attending university career fairs, such as the Business Career Fair, which took place on campus last month, or utilizing his or her own personal networks to find top candidates.
 Full cycle recruiting refers to the overall recruiting process, starting from determining the need for a role, to hiring an individual into that role.